ethereum/web3.py/docs/v7_migration.rst

 - ``result_generator_middleware``

-The ``fixture_middleware`` and ``result_generator_middleware`` which were used for testing / mocking purposes have been removed.
+The ``fixture_middleware`` and ``result_generator_middleware`` which were used for testing/mocking purposes have been removed.
 These have been replaced internally by the ``RequestMocker`` class, utilized for testing via a ``request_mocker`` pytest fixture.

 HTTP Retry Request Middleware